lodgify/api-recruitment-be-test/Feedback.md

 - I changed the ShowtimeRepository methods to async.
 By defining methods async, we can use await to release the thread until reply comes.
 It has good performance benefits.

-- I changed Func<IQueryable<MovieEntity>, bool> to Expression<Func<MovieEntity, bool>> in ShowtimeRepository.
+- I changed Func<IQueryable<ShowtimeEntity>, bool> to Expression<Func<ShowtimeEntity, bool>> in ShowtimeRepository.
 I think passing an expression is more easier to be understood.
+I couldn't understant why Func<IQueryable<ShowtimeEntity>, bool> passed to filter ShowtimeEntity!
+It seems it's not correct!

 - I didn't include Service layer and directly injected the repositories into the controller considering controller as service layer.
 In more complex projects its better to define a Service layer between repository and controller to prepare Dtos and do some business rules.